 Figure 2.
 Perceived Barriers to Fishing

 These barriers are confirmed by qualitative data.
 A multi-layered web of problems that is endangering the livelihood of fishing community is presented.
 The most burning issue is environmental degradation, where water pollution (95%) and a decrease in water flow (85%) are the direct-causing factors of a radical decrease in fish species (80%).
 This environmental catastrophe is exacerbated by the extreme economic insecurities especially at the hands of middlemen (90) and unavailability of formal credit (85) which have plunged fishermen into a debt trap.
 The operational challenges also play a major role, with them finding it difficult to compete with the high cost of the equipment (80%), lack of modern equipment (78%), and unfair competition with commercial trawlers (75%).
 Lastly, there is a feeling of institutional rejection, as most of them (65 percent) report being unsupported by the government and more than that are directly harassed (55 percent).
 All these come together to form a highly risky livelihood of those who are reliant on the river.
 To explain the environmental deterioration, Prakash, a fisherman of 52, remarked that in the past, the river used to be clean.
 The factories now dispose their waste, and fish die away or vanish.
 My net is frequently unfilled and that little that I do take is bought by the middleman at a pittance that the same man who controls this part of the river controls.
-This green disaster keeps the families in a perpetual debt.
-Descriptive of the economical susceptibility this causes, Anjali, wife of a fisherman, remarked, that we are working just to pay interests.
-It is a bad day on the river, not just in the sense that they do not get anything to eat that day, but in the sense that the debt is swelled out to a greater extent.
+This green disaster keeps the families in perpetual debt.
+Describing economic susceptibility this causes, Anjali, wife of a fisherman, remarked that we are working just to pay interests.
+It is a bad day on the river, not just in the sense that they do not get anything to eat that day, but in the sense that the debt has swelled out to a greater extent.
 We are not living; we are drowning.
-These qualitative descriptions give first hand accounts of the current crisis that the fishing community is in, showing that the solutions to livelihoods must be sustainable.
+These qualitative descriptions give first-hand accounts of the current crisis that the fishing community is in, showing that the solutions to livelihoods must be sustainable.
 The three-fold fugitive of environmental pollution, economic exploitation, and institutional harassment is keeping the fishers further into a vulnerable position, their way of living and food security at stake.

 3.6 Intergenerational Perspective and Future Generation

-The data reveals a powerful intergenerational shift in aspirations, indicating that the current generation of fishermen does not see a viable future in this traditional occupation for their children.
+The data reveal a powerful intergenerational shift in aspirations, indicating that the current generation of fishermen does not see a viable future in this traditional occupation for their children.

 Figure 3.
 Parental Perspectives on Children's Future

 According to the respondents, in a remarkable majority of 85 percent, figure 3 shows that most respondents were emphatic that they do not wish their children to remain in the fishing profession.
-This emotion is directly connected with the desire to obtain higher education and 70 percentage of parents wishing their children could gain it, as it is the main way to have a more stable and dignified life.
+This emotion is directly connected with the desire to obtain higher education and 70 percentage of parents wish their children could gain it, as it is the main way to have a more stable and dignified life.
 These statistics are given critically against the qualitative data.
 Parents, in Focus Group Discussions (FGDs), often mentioned their personal, hard, uncertain, and poor experiences as the key factors in directing their children out of fishing.
 One of their fishermen said,“I have spent my life in this struggle.
 The river is dying, and so is our profession.
 I do not want my sons to face this same hardship and disrespect.
 Even if I have to struggle more, I will educate them so they can get a job with a fixed income.”